This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 The POCito Obex Spin youth ski and snowboard helmet is a great helmet that focuses on impact protection.
 With the POC EPS foam, this helmet is designed to not only protect the head, but to help absorb impact in case of a collision.
 As a mom, I love that all of the POC kids helmets come in bright colors so that it’s easier to spot kids on the mountain.
 The large size fits kids with a head up to 58cm, which is fairly large, so this is a great ski helmet for kids with larger heads as well.
 This is the largest kids ski helmet that we’ve found!

 The Bern Bandito is one of the youth ski helmets designed to be worn year round, much like the Smith Holt Jr. The liner and ear pads are removable for use in warmer temperatures and while skateboarding or biking.
 This is a good helmet for kids who have larger heads, but aren’t quite ready for an adult helmet.
-THis helmet also features EPS foam protection to help absorb impact in case of a collision.
+This helmet also features EPS foam protection to help absorb impact in case of a collision.
 With an adjustable dial in the back, this is a great kids ski helmet that will help you customize the best fit.
 The styling of this helmet also makes it one of the best snowboarding helmets for both style and comfort.

 No, there is no difference between a ski and snowboard helmet, aside from the looks.
 Many snowboarders prefer more of a bomber look to their helmets, where a traditional ski helmet has a more streamlined appearance.